oneeve8/kobble-data/content/The Joyful Mysteries.md

 ::: slide
 The 5th Joyful Mystery
 Finding the Child Jesus
 And He said to them, "Why is it that you were looking for Me?
-Did you not know that I had "
+Did you not know that I had to be in My Father's house?"
+And He went
 :::
 ::: slide
 Our Father who art in Heaven,